-In this weeks video tutorial I explain an amazing method to speed up your lip sync animation.
+In this weeks video tutorial I explain an amazing method to speed up your lip sync and facial animation.

 I show you how I produced the above animation from start to finish in only 36 minutes.